ThundR67/straf/README.md

     // GetGraphQLObject will convert golang struct to a graphQL object userType, err := straf.GetGraphQLObject(User{})

-    builder := straf.NewSchemaBuilder(userType, User{}) // You can add multiple objects to schema builder.AddArgumentsFromStruct(object2{}) // You can use this function to add more arguments from a struct builder.AddFunction("CreateUser",
+    builder := straf.NewSchemaBuilder(userType, User{})

+    builder.AddArgumentsFromStruct(object2{}) // You can use this function to add more arguments from a struct builder.AddFunction("CreateUser",
                         "Adds a user to database",
                         func(params graphql.ResolveParams) (interface{}, error)) {